Perry Caravello

-Perry Frank "Francis" Caravello (born November 17, 1963) is an American actor, comedian, and internet personality who is best known as the star of the 2003 movie Windy City Heat and the internet stream Perry Caravello Live.
+Perry Frank "Francis" Caravello (born November 17, 1963) is an American actor, comedian, and internet personality who is best known as the star of the 2003 movie Windy City Heat and the internet live stream Perry Caravello Live.

 Early life

 Originally from the northwest suburbs of Chicago, Caravello was born in Park Ridge and lived there before moving to Des Plaines, Barrington, Palatine, and Arlington Heights.
 He moved with his family to Southern California in 1974.
 In 1979, three weeks after getting his driver's license, he was injured in a car accident that put him in a coma for three weeks.
 As a result of the accident, Caravello suffered brain trauma.

 Career

+The Big Three

 Caravello started acting and standup comedy around 1988, performing in an aggressive style inspired by his idol Sam Kinison, which earned him the nickname "Scary Perry".
-Early in his career he was trying to get standup spots at The Comedy Store, when an open mic host named Don Barris gave him a challenge to shave his own chest onstage with a razor and no soap.
+Early in his career he was trying to get standup spots at The Comedy Store, when an open mic host named Don Barris challenged him to shave his own chest onstage with a razor and no soap.
 Caravello did the stunt and was given a regular spot at the comedy club.
-This was the beginning of frequent comedic collaborations between Caravello and Barris, along with Tony Barbieri (aka "Mole"), all of which were typically at the expense of Perry.
-Caravello has alleged that in 1992 he was coerced into giving a handjob to a male casting director, where in turn, he received fellatio in order to receive three SAG vouchers and a role in a movie.
+This was the beginning of frequent comedic collaborations between Caravello and Barris, along with Tony Barbieri (aka "Mole"), all of which were typically at the expense of Perry, and the trio became known as "The Big Three".

 In 2003, Caravello starred in the Comedy Central reality movie Windy City Heat, directed by Bobcat Goldthwait, produced by comedians Jimmy Kimmel and Adam Carolla under their company Jackhole Productions (with TV/film producer Daniel Kellison), and written by Barris and Barbieri.
 All three co-starred as well.
 The movie was one elaborate prank on Caravello who was under the impression he had landed his first starring role in a major motion picture.
-The movie followed him from the beginning being cast in the picture to the conclusion of the "one-night only" premiere where he was awarded a trophy for his outstanding work.
-It is speculated that Caravello earned at least $50,000 for his role in the film.